Zoome Casino Australia: Fast Payouts, Great Bonuses & Aussie-Friendly Play

 Bonuses, Promos & Playthrough Rules

-They were offering about $2,500 plus spins last I checked.
+They were offering up to $3,500 + 300 Free Spins over the first three deposits last I checked.
 The first deposit was double, then a bit less next two times - typical setup, deals change though so double-check.

-Full truth: I once binned all my bonus wins missing that three-day window.
+Full truth: I once binned all my bonus wins missing that seven-day window.
 Stings.
 Watch the timer.

 Nope.
 Zoome only lets you run with one bonus at a time.
 Try to stack deals and you risk losing the lot.
 Peek at their bonus section and read the fine print - nine times out of ten, that's where punters get caught out.